Unfrozen Winter Winners Enjoy Their Disney Cruise

 It’s so easy to see characters on the cruise – you only have to wait a few minutes versus a half-hour or more at Disneyland.
 We got to see about two a day, and one day we met five in a row!
 They also have multiple versions of the characters, including Captain Mickey, Traditional Mickey, etc.

 The actual room was incredible!
 We had an ocean view room with a large porthole and window seat.
 The room was a really great size and all four of us were comfy and never felt squished.

 You go between three restaurants.
 Enchanted Garden has cool flower lights on the ceiling that open and close and the colors on the ceiling change throughout your meal and Royal Court was very elegant and put me in mind of Cinderella.
 The menu is very gourmet and they have an awesome variety.
 Korbin tried everything, even the escargot at the Royal Court.
 (He thought it tasted like dirt!)

 Animators Palette is animation-themed and they give you markers on your table so you can draw a figure.
 They offer a tutorial on how to draw a figure, then they take the drawings and at the end of your meal, they animate your drawings on the wall.
 You have no warning!
 They arrange them to music and put them in Disney films.
 My daughter is our artist so she put a lot of effort into hers and was ecstatic – the rest of us weren’t quite as accomplished

-“Our family can’t thank Service Experts enough for this unbelievable vacation,” Rebecca wrote after they returned from the trip.
-“I get teary-eyed when I think about it all.
-Submitting an entry I never thought would go anywhere, finding out we were a finalist, the anxious voting phase, the big announcement, researching and picking which cruise, the excitement of going and finally experiencing an unbelievable vacation.
-It was such a fun time living it all.
-We are so grateful!”
+“We cannot thank Service Experts enough for this amazing opportunity,” Rebecca said after they returned home.
+“I get emotional when I think about it all.
+Submitting an entry I never thought would go anywhere, finding out we were a finalist, the anxious voting stage, the big reveal, reading about and picking which cruise, the excitement of going and finally experiencing an amazing adventure.
+It was such an amazing time living it all.
+Thank you, thank you!”